Is this what paradise is like?

 This hotel is ideal for couples who want an affordable luxury getaway with plenty of extras included.
 It’s for those who want to be close to the beach while still being able to explore city life and local culture, unlike hotel-zone resorts.
 This place really is the best of both worlds.

 The Reef 28 Hotel checked all the boxes for us and was everything we could ask for in an all-inclusive boutique luxury hotel.
-The staff were unbelievably courteous and warm, the food was excellent, all the extras you get when you book are impressive, and the spectacular rooftop make us want to return again.
+The staff were unbelievably courteous and warm, the food was excellent, all the extras you get when you book are really impressive, and the spectacular rooftop make us want to return again.

 I was a guest of The Reef Resorts.
 As always, all opinions are my own.